atanugiri/GhrelinBehaviorQuantification/README.md

 - To reproduce: clone the repository, change to the project root, create the conda environment from `environment.yml`, and run the notebooks from the project root so imports from `Python_scripts/` resolve.
 - Do not publish absolute local paths (for example `/Users/atanugiri/...`) in the manuscript; use repository-relative paths such as `DLC-Jupyter-Notebooks/37_data_analysis_curvature.ipynb` and `Python_scripts/Feature_functions/trajectory_curvature.py` instead.

+### Code availability

+- The project source code, notebooks, and environment files supporting analyses are archived at Zenodo: https://zenodo.org/records/17280634.
+Cite this record when referring to the code used in the manuscript.

 ## Development notes